Typing Math in Microsoft Word

 - 4. Converting handwritten math to typewritten math

-- 5. Keystrokes for common math symbols and functions
+- 5. Math AutoCorrect codes for common math symbols and functions

 - 7. Editing equations and switching between linear & professional modes